C interview questions and answers

 Explanation:

-An uninitialized pointer is a pointer which points unknown memory location while null pointer is pointer which points a null value or base address of segment.
+An uninitialized pointer is a pointer that points to an unknown memory location, whereas a null pointer is a pointer that points to a null value or the base address of a segment.
 For example:

 int *p; //Uninitialized pointer